silasfrancis/OpenCart-automation-testing_Pytest-Framework/README.md

-# Testing nopCommerce Demo Application
+# Testing OpenCart Demo Application
 This project involves the testing of the Customers Module on the OpenCart Demo Platform using the Pytest FrameWork

 ## Features